 3. Price: How much the ticket costs (If your organiser settings are set to 'Registered for GST', you will need to add the GST component into your ticket price.
 For more details on organiser settings please click here.)
-This will display the booking fee amount and the price that the purchaser pays
+This will display the booking fee amount and the price that you receive.

 4. Include booking fee in the price: If checked, the booking fee will be included in the ticket price displayed.

 5.Ticket Capacity: Defines how many tickets you wish to sell for this ticket type.

 7 and 8.
 Start and Stop Selling: Defines the dates for when the ticket type will go on sale, and when ticket sales will end.
 Select 'Straight Away' for your tickets to go on sale as soon as your event goes live.
 Tip: you might like to create an 'Early Bird' ticket type to encourage early sales.
 You can select 'Straight Away' or specify a time for these tickets to go on sale, but an earlier end time, for when the early bird pricing will end.
 You can also set to display the date on when the tickets will be available prior to the Start Selling date

 G. Allow App Sales: Defines if the ticket type can be sold through the check-in app